winmillwill/go-init-sentinel/README.md

 CMD ["/usr/bin/stunnel", "/config/stunnel.conf"]
 ```

-The `-watch` flag may be specified multiple tiems to watch multiple files.
+The `-watch` flag may be specified multiple times to watch multiple files.
 Each file
 change may send a different signal.

 ```dockerfile